dweymouth/lendc/README.md

         "account-id" : (your account id as int)
     }

-Currently, lendc supports only three operations:
+Currently, lendc supports four operations (all read-only):

 - **account** - get basic info about your account
 - **notes** - get information about notes you currently own
 - **loans** - get a listing of the most recent loans posted to the platform
+- **portfolios** - get a list of your portfolios